Description

 Notice

-- To load local files on a client, you must add the
+- When loading a local file, you must add the

---local-infile[=1]option when starting the MySQL client or OBClient to enable data loading from the local file system.
+--local-infile[=1]option when you start the MySQL client or OBClient to enable the data loading feature from the local file system.

-Files on an OBServer node.
-You can execute the
+Server-side files: files that are stored on the OBServer node.
+You can use the

-LOAD DATA INFILEstatement to load data from files on an OBServer node into database tables.Files in the file system of the local client.
-You can execute the
+LOAD DATA INFILEstatement to load data from server-side files into a database table.Client-side files: files that are stored in the local file system of the client.
+You can use the

-LOAD DATA LOCAL INFILEstatement to load data from files in the file system of the local client into database tables.Note
+LOAD DATA LOCAL INFILEstatement to load data from client-side files into a database table.Note

 INSERTstatement to insert the data into the corresponding partition.